 Does CBD show up in a drug test?

 There is no drug test that currently exists that tests exclusively for CBD.
 Most standard drug tests used for employment and other purposes are testing for the cannabinoid THC, not CBD.
 A full-spectrum product that contains a minimal amount of THC (<0.3%) may test positive for THC on a drug test.
 Broad-spectrum and CBD isolate products should not test positive on a drug test, as the THC has been isolated and completely removed.
 However, it is important to purchase THC-free CBD products from a reputable company that has accurate labeling and published lab reports.

-There is an unfortunate epidemic of CBD products on the market who’s product labelling does not match the actual levels of THC or CBD present after the product has been analyzed by a third party for labelling and claim accuracy.
+There is an unfortunate epidemic of CBD products on the market who’s product labeling does not match the actual levels of THC or CBD present after the product has been analyzed by a third party for labeling and claim accuracy.
 This could inadvertently cause someone who is avoiding THC to fail a drug test, among posing many other risks to the consumer.

 What to look for when buying a THC-Free product

 Below is a checklist of what to look for when searching for a reputable CBD company to ensure your CBD product is labeled accurately, safe, and of high-quality:

 - Hemp that is grown in the USA

 - CBD oil that is extracted and bottled in the USA

 - Limited ingredient list, which avoids unnecessary “filler” ingredients (causing active ingredient dilution)